-Bit Mnemonic Comment 13 SGL/ DIFF A 0 in this bit position configures the input channels in pseudo-differential mode.
-A 1 in this bit position configures the input channels in single-ended mode (see Table III).
-12 CH2 These three bits are used to select the channel on which the conversion is performed.
-The channels can 11 10 CH1 CH0 be configured as eight single-ended channels or four pseudo-differential channels.
-The default selection is AIN1 for the positive input and AIN2 for the negative input (see Table III for channel selection).
+Bit Mnemonic Comment 13 12 11 10 ZERO ZERO ZERO ZERO These four bits must be set to 0 when writing to the control register.
 9 8 PMGT1 PMGT0 Power Management Bits.
-These two bits are used with the SLEEP pin for putting the part into various Power-Down Modes (see Power-Down section for more details).
-7 6 RDSLT1 RDSLT0 Theses two bits determine which register is addressed for the read operations (see Table II).
+These two bits are used with the SLEEP pin for putting the part into various power-down modes (See Power-Down section for more details).
+7 6 RDSLT1 RDSLT0 These two bits determine which register is addressed for the read operations.
+See Table II.
 5 2/3 MODE Interface Mode Select Bit.
 With this bit set to 0, Interface Mode 2 is enabled.
 With this bit set to 1, Interface Mode 1 is enabled where DIN is used as an output as well as an input.
-This bit is set to 0 by default after every read cycle; thus when using the Two-Wire Interface Mode, this bit needs to be set to 1 in every write cycle.
+This bit is set to 0 by default after every read cycle; thus when using Interface Mode 1, this bit needs to be set to 1 in every write cycle.
 4 CONVST Conversion Start Bit.
-A logic one in this bit position starts a single conversion, and this bit is automatically reset to 0 at the end of conversion.
-This bit may also be used in conjunction with system calibration (see Calibration section.)
+A logic one in this bit position starts a single conversion, and this bit is automati- cally reset to 0 at the end of conversion.
+This bit may also used in conjunction with system calibration (see Calibration Section on page 21).
 3 CALMD Calibration Mode Bit.
-A 0 here selects self-calibration, and a 1 selects a system calibration (see Table IV).
-2 CALSLT1 Calibration Selection Bits and Start Calibration Bit.
+A 0 here selects self-calibration and a 1 selects a system calibration (see Table III).
+2 1 0 CALSLT1 CALSLT0 STCAL Calibration Selection Bits and Start Calibration Bit.
 These bits have two functions.
-1 CALSLT0 With the STCAL bit set to 1 the CALSLT1 and CALSLT0 bits determine the type of calibration per 0 STCAL formed by the part (see Table IV).
+With the STCAL bit set to 1, the CALSLT1 and CALSLT0 bits determine the type of calibration per- formed by the part (see Table III).
 The STCAL bit is automatically reset to 0 at the end of calibration.
-With the STCAL bit set to 0 the CALSLT1 and CALSLT0 bits are decoded to address the calibration register for read/write of calibration coefficients (see section on the Calibration Registers for more details).
+With the STCAL bit set to 0, the CALSLT1 and CALSLT0 bits are decoded to address the calibration register for read/write of calibration coefficients (see section on the calibration registers for more details).